Playing video games might be fun - but it'll never get you anywhere. Right?

 Wrong.
 Just ask Jann Mardenborough.

-The 22-year-old from Darlington has just earned a chance to drive for F1 world champion Sebastian Vettel's Red Bull team - and it all started because of his prowess at the Gran Turismo games on the Playstation.
+The 23-year-old from the UK has the chance to drive for F1 world champion Sebastian Vettel's Red Bull team - and it all started because of his prowess at the Gran Turismo games on the Playstation.

 Mardenborough was the 2011 winner of the GT Academy, a reality TV-style competition which attracted over 90,000 racing driver wannabes.

 The early stages of the competition were played purely on the Playstation, but the best drivers were whittled down until a select few competed in real-world challenges.
 Mardenborough came through to win - and his prize was a chance to drive for Nissan in the Dubai 24 Hour endurance race.

 He came third in the competition, and hasn't looked back in his career since: a year after his big break he won a race in the British GT Championship and came sixth in the season standings, then last year he was the best rookie in the Toyota Racing Series before earning a chance in both British and European Formula 3 last year.